Amoxicillin Prescribing Information: Method of Use, Action, Side Effects

 The indications for the administration of amoxicillin are:

-In addition, amoxicillin can be administered for the treatment of oral cavity infections and as part of dental prophylaxis – after oral surgery.
+In addition, amoxicillin may be administered for the treatment of oral cavity infections and as part of dental prophylaxis after oral surgery.

 Drug Mechanism

-Amoxicillin is an antibiotic, semi-synthetic penicillin, with a structure similar to ampicillin.
-Penicillins are classified as β-lactam antibiotics.
-These antibiotics work by blocking one of the last steps in the biosynthesis of the bacterial cell wall, the so-called transpeptidation, i.e. the process of cross-linking the primary linear structure, thanks to which the bacterial cell wall obtains a permanent structure.
-This is due to the similar structure of the antibiotic and the natural substances used by bacteria to build the cell wall.
-Inhibition of the transpeptidase enzyme, which is involved in this process, results in the inhibition of the building of the cell wall and the subsequent breakdown of the bacterial cell.
-Due to this mechanism of action, β-lactam antibiotics show the strongest activity in the phase of the highest development of bacteria and their most intensive growth.
-Amoxicillin has a broad spectrum of antibacterial activity (it is active against many different species of bacteria).
-It is a bactericidal antibiotic, i.e. it kills the bacterial cell.
+Amoxicillin is an antibiotic, a semi-synthetic penicillin, with a structure similar to ampicillin.
+Penicillins belong to β-lactam antibiotics.
+These antibiotics work by blocking one of the final stages in the biosynthesis of the bacterial cell wall, the so-called transpeptidation.
+This is the process of cross-linking the primary linear structure, which allows the bacterial cell wall to obtain a stable form.
+This effect is possible because the antibiotic has a structure similar to the natural substances used by bacteria to build the cell wall.
+Inhibition of the transpeptidase enzyme involved in this process leads to inhibition of cell wall construction and then to the breakdown of the bacterial cell.
+Due to this mechanism of action, β-lactam antibiotics show their strongest activity during the phase of the highest bacterial development and most intensive growth.
+Amoxicillin has a broad spectrum of antibacterial activity, meaning it is active against many different species of bacteria.
+It is a bactericidal antibiotic, so it kills the bacterial cell.

-For an antibiotic to be effective in treating an infection, it is essential that it reaches a concentration at the site of the infection that is sufficient to inhibit the growth or kill the pathogenic microorganism, while still remaining safe for human cells.
-When both of these conditions are met, the microorganism is considered to be antibiotic sensitive.
-However, if the antibiotic fails to meet either of these conditions, it is deemed to be ineffective and the microorganism is considered to be antibiotic resistant.
-Antibiotic resistance can be innate or acquired as a result of genetic mutation in bacteria and selection of resistant strains, or through the transfer of resistance genes between bacterial cells (this is called horizontal transfer).
-One of the important mechanisms of bacterial resistance to β-lactam antibiotics is the degradation and hence inactivation of the antibiotic through enzymes called β-lactamases.
+For an antibiotic to work effectively in treating an infection, it must reach a concentration at the infection site that is high enough to inhibit the growth of the pathogenic microorganism or kill it, while still remaining safe for human cells.
+When both of these conditions are fulfilled, the microorganism is considered antibiotic sensitive.
+If the antibiotic fails to meet either condition, it is considered ineffective, and the microorganism is described as antibiotic resistant.
+Antibiotic resistance may be innate or acquired as a result of genetic mutation in bacteria and selection of resistant strains, or through transfer of resistance genes between bacterial cells, which is called horizontal transfer.
+One important mechanism of bacterial resistance to β-lactam antibiotics is degradation and inactivation of the antibiotic by enzymes called β-lactamases.
 This phenomenon can be prevented by administering substances that inhibit these enzymes together with the antibiotic.
 These substances are called β-lactamase inhibitors.
-They include, among others clavulanic acid and sulbactam.
-These substances permanently attach to the structures of the enzyme that breaks down the antibiotic and inactivate it, thereby allowing the antibiotic to work.
+They include, among others, clavulanic acid and sulbactam.
+These substances permanently attach to the structures of the enzyme that breaks down the antibiotic and inactivate it, allowing the antibiotic to work.
 Amoxicillin is a penicillin sensitive to beta-lactamases, therefore preparations containing amoxicillin and clavulanic acid are also used in the treatment of infections.

-The bactericidal activity of β-lactam antibiotics depends on the length of time for which the concentration of the drug at the site of infection remains sufficiently high.
+The bactericidal activity of β-lactam antibiotics depends on how long the concentration of the drug at the infection site remains sufficiently high.

 Taking instructions

-After oral administration, amoxicillin is very well and quickly absorbed from the gastrointestinal tract, regardless of the meal and the type of diet.
+After oral administration, amoxicillin is absorbed very well and quickly from the gastrointestinal tract, regardless of the meal and the type of diet.
 It is resistant to gastric juice.
 The biological half-life is approximately 1 hour; in renal failure, it is extended to 12–16 hours.
-Most of the dose is excreted renally within 6 hours, mostly unchanged.
+Most of the dose is excreted through the kidneys within 6 hours, mostly unchanged.

 Effects

-It penetrates well into the urine, bile, synovial, pleural, pericardial, peritoneal fluid, bronchial secretions, amniotic fluid and the middle ear.
-Approximately 60% of the dose is excreted through the kidneys within 6-8 hours, most of it unchanged.
+It penetrates well into urine, bile, synovial, pleural, pericardial, and peritoneal fluid, bronchial secretions, amniotic fluid, and the middle ear.
+Approximately 60% of the dose is excreted through the kidneys within 6-8 hours, mostly unchanged.

 Contraindications to use

-To ensure your safety and well-being, it is important to carefully read the leaflet that accompanies your medication before use.
-This leaflet contains important information such as indications, contraindications, dosage, and potential side effects.
-If you have any questions or concerns, it is recommended that you consult with your doctor or pharmacist before using the medication.
-Improper use of any medication can be a serious threat to your health or even your life.
+To protect your safety and well-being, it is important to read the leaflet included with your medication carefully before use.
+This leaflet contains important information, including indications, contraindications, dosage, and possible side effects.
+If you have any questions or concerns, consult your doctor or pharmacist before using the medication.
+Improper use of any medication can pose a serious threat to your health or even your life.

-Careful inquiry should be made concerning previous allergic reactions to penicillin antibiotics.
-Caution should be exercised in patients with impaired renal function, in people with reduced urine volume, crystalluria may occur.
-The drug can be used during pregnancy if the benefits of treatment outweigh the risks.
+A careful inquiry should be made about previous allergic reactions to penicillin antibiotics.
+Caution should be exercised in patients with impaired renal function.
+In people with reduced urine volume, crystalluria may occur.
+The drug may be used during pregnancy if the benefits of treatment outweigh the risks.

 Drug interactions